 Usually clients schedule complementary introductory sessions with several coaches to see which one might match the client’s needs and pacing.
 You need to feel comfortable with your coach so trust your instincts.

 When I first meet with clients I ask them what their current situation is about and what their goals are.
-I zero in on one aspect for a brief sample of what coaching with me would be like?
-If the client decides to work with me, we explore a plan for meeting the client’s goals and a time frame for meeting.
-Some clients meet with me in person and some on the phone.
+I zero in on one aspect for a brief sample of what coaching with me would be like.
+If we decides to work together, we explore a plan with a time and fee structure that will meet the client’s goals.
+The coaching takes place on the phone.

 In between coaching sessions, clients work on agreed upon assignments relevant to their goals.
 I am available between sessions for phone and email to provide feedback and encouragement.
-A coaching relationship can last as long as you wish.
-Some of my clients work with me for a period of time, take a break from coaching, and then come back when they are ready to take action on new goals.
+A coaching relationship can last as long as years or as short as a few months.
+Some of my clients take a break from coaching and then come back when they are ready to take action on new goals.

 How is coaching different from therapy?